Codecademy/docs/content/swiftui/concepts/views/terms/rectangle/rectangle.md

 ---
-Title: 'Rectangle'
+Title: "Rectangle"
-Description: 'A rectangular shape aligned inside the frame of the view containing it.'
+Description: "A rectangular shape aligned inside the frame of the view containing it."
 Subjects:
-  - 'Mobile Development'
+  - "Mobile Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Rectangle'
+  - "Rectangle"
-  - 'SwiftUI'
+  - "SwiftUI"
-  - 'SwiftUI Views'
+  - "SwiftUI Views"
-  - 'Views'
+  - "Views"
 CatalogContent:
-  - 'learn-swift'
+  - "learn-swift"
-  - 'paths/build-ios-apps-with-swiftui'
+  - "paths/build-ios-apps-with-swiftui"
 ---

 The **`Rectangle`** view is a pre-built rectangular shape that is aligned inside the frame of the `View` containing it, and can be visually modified as desired.